TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-3.md

 title: "Strategies to manage Technical Debt - Part 3"
 excerpt: >-
     Sometimes teams struggle to identify which technical debt items are worth investing into or how to align them to company goals.
-In the last part we will standarize our framework to enable company metrics that help us to make better decisions.
+In the last part we will standardize our framework to enable company metrics that help us to make better decisions.
 toc: false
 toc_sticky: true